jonjlee/schapp/README.md

-# schapp
+# SCH App
-Working better with the SCH EHR system
+Small tools to work more efficientlywith the SCH EHR system.